Founder & Executive Director, Reverse Rett UK

 In 2009, two years after the reversal experiments of 2007, Rachael became frustrated that research developments weren’t happening fast enough to make a difference for Amber and she spearheaded the launch of Rett Syndrome Research Trust UK (now called Reverse Rett) from her kitchen counter.
 Prior to founding Rett Syndrome Research Trust UK, Rachael wrote a novel (unpublished) and obtained an MA with Distinction in Creative Writing from Bath Spa University.
 She spent five years living in the USA, where she worked as an advocate for children with disabilities.

-Since the launch of Reverse Rett in July 2010, the organization has delivered in excess of $4 million in support of RSRT’s research portfolio.
+Since the launch of Reverse Rett in July 2010, the organization has delivered nearly $7 million in support of RSRT’s research portfolio.
 As Executive Director, Rachael is responsible for implementing the charity’s strategic priorities and for the day-to-day running of the organisation, including communications, fundraising and administration and leading a strong community of determined fundraisers and supporters, in raising vital research funds that will drive the science forward.